MicrosoftDocs/power-platform/power-platform/alm/devops-github-available-actions.md

 # GitHub Actions for the Microsoft Power Platform (Preview)
 [This topic is pre-release documentation and is subject to change.]

 The GitHub Actions for the Microsoft Power Platform are described in the following sections.
-Afterwards, we will showcase some example GitHub workflows using some of these actions.
-For information about the GitHub Actions for the Microsoft Power Platform and how to download them, see [GitHub Actions for the Microsoft Power Platform](devops-github-power.md).
+In addition, some example GitHub workflows using some of these actions will be showcased.
+For information about the GitHub Actions for Microsoft Power Platform and how to download them see [GitHub Actions for the Microsoft Power Platform](devops-github-actions.md).

 ## Configure deployment credentials
-Many of the actions require you to connect a Microsoft Power Platform environment.
+Many of the actions require you to connect a Common Data Service environment.
 You add credentials as secrets in your the GitHub repository and then use them in the workflow.

 ## Helper task